vadolasi/refluxo-engine/docs/concepts/engine.md

+---
+description: The `WorkflowEngine` is the heart of the library.
+It is a stateless class responsible for orchestrating the execution of a workflow based on a given `WorkflowDefinition`.
+Its primary goal is to transition between states, generating a new, immutable `Snapshot` at every step.
+---
 # The Engine

 The `WorkflowEngine` is the heart of the library.
 It is a stateless class responsible for orchestrating the execution of a workflow based on a given `WorkflowDefinition`.
 Its primary goal is to transition between states, generating a new, immutable `Snapshot` at every step.